lsiempel/RoboND-Perception-Project/README.md

   ![objects recognized][image6]

   Outside of this pipeline a training set of RGB-D data was generated for a catalog of objects and used to train a SVC model that could be used in the pipeline for the object recognition step.
 The training set was generatedin part by the modified [capture_features_pr2.py](/capture_features_pr2) script and the model was trained and evaluated using the modified [train_svm_pr2.py](/train_svm_pr2.py) script.
-The scoring of the model generated the following confusion matrix for the cataloged objects:
+The scoring of the model generated the following confusion matrix for the cataloged objects displaying a fairly robust model:

   ![confusion matrix][image8]